python/cpython/Doc/library/site.rst

 If both options are given, user base and user site will be printed (always in this order), separated by :data:`os.pathsep`.

-If any option is given, the script will exit with one of these values: ``O`` if the user site-packages directory is enabled, ``1`` if it was disabled by the user, ``2`` if it is disabled for security reasons or by an administrator, and a value greater than 2 if there is an error.
+If any option is given, the script will exit with one of these values: ``0`` if the user site-packages directory is enabled, ``1`` if it was disabled by the user, ``2`` if it is disabled for security reasons or by an administrator, and a value greater than 2 if there is an error.